Engineering & Manufacturing: Design & Development T Level (Level 3)

 You will follow your chosen occupational specialism in Year Two.
 The specialisms we are offering from the Design & Development pathway* from which you will choose are:

-You will study both the theoretical and applied aspects of the specialism and carry out a range of externally set assessed tasks and assignments.
+You will study both the theoretical and applied aspects of the specialism and carry out a range of engineering projects leading to a 34 hour design and manufacture project exam.

 *Pathways are subject to numbers.